CyrexEnterprise/backbone-donderstarter/README.md

 - [npm](https://www.npmjs.com/)

 ## Install
 Install the dependencies with `npm install` or `sudo npm install`.
 Run `bower install` to install the vendor dependencies.
-If bower is not installed, run a `sudo npm install -g bower` first.
+If bower or gulp is not installed, run a `sudo npm install -g bower` or `sudo npm install -g gulp`first.

 ## Configuration
 The auth configurations are located in the `src/js/config-example.js` file.
 Since configurations may vary from local setup to production setup, to enable these you must do a `cp src/js/config_example.js config.js` first.
 The generated file will be your configuration file, and should never be commited back to the repo.